-While the theft of refined oil is illegal in most jurisdictions-as theft of any kind would be-many legal systems lack adequate penalties for deterring illicit hydrocarbons activity specifically.
+While the theft of refined oil is illegal in most jurisdictions-as theft of any kind would be-many legal systems lack adequate penalties for deterring "While there may be transparency about money coming in, too often the subsequent disbursements remain opaque, providing an opportunity for constructive theft by fraud or corruption."

+illicit hydrocarbons activity specifically.
 Any state that is serious about reducing downstream illicit activity should ensure its legal system has adequate mechanisms to penalize all forms of illicit hydrocarbons activity, as well as sufficiently substantial penalties to increase the "risk" side of the criminals' risk-reward calculus.